thelonster/Sudoku/README.md

     -Generating a random puzzle
     -Adding a prompt that easily allows you to enter in a puzzle to solve.
-    -Adding a difficulty setting to the random generation
+    -Adding a difficulty setting to the random generation -Add an option to change the size of the sudoku grid

 I'll add more as I think of more features to add.